jayanti-prasad/MDSIM/namd-tutorials/README.md

    - Important :

-     The above command assumes that 'namd2' is in your path if that is not the case then wither give the full path to the command or set the path accordingly.
+     The above command assumes that 'namd2' is in your path if that is not the case then either give the full path to the full command or set the path accordingly.

 ## F. Post processing :

     To be added

+## G. Feedback

+    prasad.jayanti@gmail.com